What's the context?

 The Utilities Kingston health and safety management system helps to reduce accidents and injuries, ensures safe work environments, and furthers a culture of safety.

-As part of this system, management is responsible to provide health and safety training.
-Highlights for 2017 include the following:
+As part of this system, management provides health and safety training.
+Highlights for 2018 include the following:

 Hours of Participant Training